rero/rero21.ch/content/post/le-catalogage-setoffe.en.md

 ## Importing records

-Being able to import records from external catalogues streamlines much of the cataloguing work for librarians. {{< smallcaps "rero ils" >}} offers the possibility to do so via [the SRU protocol][2].
+Being able to import records from external catalogues streamlines much of the cataloguing work for librarians.
+RERO ILS offers the possibility to do so via [the SRU protocol][2].
 The librarian can search for the desired record in the selected catalogue (currently only BnF) using a simple query (keywords for the author, title, date, ISBN…).
 They can choose the record that they want to import.
 This record can then be freely edited in the cataloguing interface before being saved.

 ## New feature: receive an issue